Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 +++
 I know what you are thinking; _"There are a million and one 'Top Django books for beginners', why is this any different?"_

 From my point of view, most of those blog posts you've read do not actually provide an efficient learning pathway.
-They mostly recommend popular Django books without considering a systematic order in which a beginner should try them out.
+They mostly recommend popular Django books without considering a systematic order in which a beginner should follow.
 You should take it from someone who has tried out countless books and video tutorials; You do not want to get lost in that dark-frustrating-bottomless pit.

 Hence, I have taken the time to recommend five(5) quality books you should follow if you want to quickly master Django.
 The order of the books mentioned here matters a lot, and you'll do yourself more good if you follow them in the order presented here

 ### First things first...

 In my opinion, the first step in starting a new language or framework is to go through the official documentation.
 I mean, it makes sense to first check the official resource written by the person or people who created or invented the language or framework.
-You agree with me, don't you?
+Right?
 So head on to the [Django documentation](https://docs.djangoproject.com/en/3.1/intro/) and try out the official tutorial if you haven't.

 PS: Unlike some of those posts you've come across...
 No!
 This is not a paid promotion.
 I wasn't paid to promote any of the books mentioned here.